7

 • 2

 Although you only stated that you're working in an Indian company.
 I assumed you meant to ask about the permissibility of wishing non-Muslims.
 If not, then feel free to remove it and clarify what you exactly mean.
-Mar 26, 2014 at 17:45
+Commented Mar 26, 2014 at 17:45

-• Do you want to split this into two questions: religious greetings (happy diwali) and secular greetings (good morning) Mar 26, 2014 at 18:41
+• Do you want to split this into two questions: religious greetings (happy diwali) and secular greetings (good morning) Commented Mar 26, 2014 at 18:41

 • @Pureferret: Yes, it would be great if you give detail for both. i have doubt for religious greetings (happy diwali), can we wish?
-Mar 27, 2014 at 3:54
+Commented Mar 27, 2014 at 3:54

 • What I'm suggesting is that you ask a new, separate question about religious greetings.
-Mar 27, 2014 at 9:00
+Commented Mar 27, 2014 at 9:00

 3